-In the light of these unsatisfying results one wonders on what grounds STROHAL rejects the simple and systematic [konsequent] standpoint of HILBERT's axiomatics.
-This question is even more appropriate as STROHAL knows full well the reasons leading to HILBERT's standpoint.
-Thus he himself says: "The intuitions representing the causa occasionalis for forming the syntheses, do not enter ... into geometry in the sense that one could immediately prove a proposition correct by referring to intuition;" moreover, shortly thereafter: "As soon as the axioms"-STROHAL is here only referring to the xotval žvvotat-"are formulated, | the specific nature of elementary concepts has no further influence on the development of geometrical deduction" (pp. 132-133).
+In the light of these unsatisfying results one wonders on what grounds STROHAL rejects the simple and systematic [konsequent] standpoint of HILBERT'S axiomatics.
+This question is even more appropriate as STROHAL knows full well the reasons leading to HILBERT'S standpoint.
+He himself says: "The intuitions representing the causa occasionalis for forming the syntheses, do not enter ... into geometry in the sense that one could immediately prove a proposition correct by referring to intuition;" moreover, shortly thereafter: "As soon as the axioms"-STROHAL is here only referring to the $\kappa o \nu \alpha \lambda \in \nu v o \nu \alpha \nu$ " are formulated, |203l the specific nature of elementary concepts has no further influence on the development of geometrical deduction" (pp. 132-133).

-Indeed, there are also no conclusive objections in STROHAL's polemic against HILBERT's foundation of geometry, which can be found in the final section of his book.
+Indeed, there are also no conclusive objections in Strohal's polemic against Hilbert's foundation of geometry, which can be found in the final section of his book.

-Here his main argument is that in HILBERT's conception of axiomatics the contentual element is only pushed back to the formal properties of the basic relations, i.e., to relations of higher order.
-The formal requirements on the basic relations which are expressed in the axioms would themselves have to be regarded contentually [so STROHAL] and the contentual representations [inhaltliche Vorstellungen] necessary for this could again be obtained only by abstraction from the respective relational intuitions.
+Here his main argument is that in HILBERT's conception of axiomatics the contentual element is only pushed back to the formal properties of the basic relations, i. e., to relations of higher order.
+The formal requirements on the basic relations which are expressed in the axioms would have to be regarded contentually [so Strohal] and the contentual representations [inhaltliche Vorstellungen] necessary for this could again be obtained only by abstraction from the appropriate relational intuitions.
 Thus, concerning the higher relations which constitute the required properties of the basic geometrical relations, one "has arrived at the reference to intuition which axiomatics precisely wants to avoid" (p.
 129).

 This argument misses the essential point.
-What is to be avoided by HILBERT's axiomatics is the reference to spatial intuition.
+What is to be avoided by Hilbert's axiomatics is the reference to spatial intuition.

-The point of this method is that of intuitive contents only that is retained which essentially enters into geometrical proofs.
-By satisfying this demand we free ourselves from the special sphere of ideas [Vorstellungsbereich] in the area [Sachgebiet] of the spatial, and the only contentual representation we use is the primitive kind of intuition which concerns the elementary forms of the combination of discrete, bounded objects, and which is the common precondition for all exact scientific thinking-which was stressed in particular by HILBERT in his recent investigations on the foundations of mathematics.
+The point of this method is that intuitive contents is retained only when it essentially enters into geometrical proofs.
+By satisfying this demand we free ourselves from the special sphere of ideas [Vorstellungsbereich] in the subject [Sachgebiet] of the spatial, and the only contentual representation we use is the primitive kind of intuition which concerns the elementary forms of the combination of discrete, bounded objects, and which is the common precondition for all exact scientific thinking-which was stressed in particular by Hilbert in his recent investigations on the foundations of mathematics.

 This methodological detachment from spatial intuition is not to be identified with ignoring the spatial-intuitive starting point of geometry.
-It is also not connected with the intention-as STROHAL insinuates-"to act as if these and exactly these axioms had found together in the system of geometry due to some inner necessity" (p.
+It is also not connected with the intention-as Strohal insinuates-"to act as if these and exactly these axioms had been joined in the system of geometry by some inner necessity" (p.
 131).
 On the contrary, the names of spatial objects and of spatial connections of the respective objects and relations are maintained deliberately in order to make the correlation with spatial intuitions and facts evident, and to keep it continuously in mind.